What matters most is still

 visibility

-not everything valuable is visible by default. aixoma makes it legible.
+not everything valuable is visible by default. aixoma makes strategic value legible.

 Intentionality

-what matters most should not depend on coincidence. aixoma introduces intention.
+what matters most shouldn’t depend on coincidence. aixoma introduces intention.

 Strategic control